 Can I throw resin into the trash?

-If you are anything like me, I generally start out the new year with a promise of getting more organized.
-My resin studio is no exception!
-I try to take an inventory of what I have and determine what I need or want.
-Part of my inventory process is also disposing of products I don’t need any more.
+From time to time, I take an inventory of what resin supplies I have and determine if they are still something I can use of it they are past their useful life.
 If you are thinking about the same thing, please read these tips to make sure you know how to dispose of resin safely and responsibly.

 1. NEVER pour chemicals down your drain or toilet.

 These centers (at least in the U.S.) generally also collect paint, batteries, electronics, etc. to keep them out of landfills.
 You can also review the safety data sheet (SDS) information for your products.
 There will be recommendations and cautions on how the product can be disposed of.
 Be sure to keep labeling on the containers and put them in a package that allows waste collection personnel to handle the items safely. (e.g. Don’t hand them a bottle with sticky resin on the outside.
 Put it in a plastic bag first.)

-Once I have used all the contents on resin and hardener kits, I will finish by with putting one cap on the other bottle.
+Once I have used all the contents on resin and hardener kits, I will finish by putting one cap on the other bottle.
 This will cure them shut!
 Alternatively, if you have a small amount of resin and hardener in each, you can pour one bottle into the other, allow to cure, then throw away with your regular trash.